Construction Claims Prevention and Resolution

 • Definition of items of work to be provided by each contractor for multiple contracts is provided.

-• Definition of quality control responsibilities of contractor and owner is provided, with clear statement of tests and access required.
+• Definition of quality control responsibilities of the contractor and owner is provided, with a clear statement of tests and access required.

 • Submittal requirements are clear.